Howe Sound Terrestrial Atlas

 In order to make informed decisions around land use management and conservation efforts that are holistic in nature, baseline information is required to understand the context of an area.
 Inspired by the Marine Reference Guide, this project aims to create an online mapping application that will include open access data related to biodiversity conservation and land use in the Biosphere Region.
-Data compiled in the Atlas will provide support for evidence-based decision making and help identify knowledge gaps and areas where conservation and restoration efforts could be focused.
+Data compiled in the Atlas supports evidence-based decision making and helps identify knowledge gaps and areas where conservation and restoration efforts could be focused.

 The Need